Snapshot Review of Imperative Necessity and challenges for Implementation IHL: Part Two

-Failure to implement IHL is conceived as a central problem in contemporary armed conflict laws in general and Ethiopia in particular.
-However, it must be noted that difficulties regarding securing compliance is not something that is unique to the law of armed conflict, but also an issue in international law.
+Failure to implement IHL is a central problem in contemporary armed conflict laws in general and Ethiopia in particular.
+However, it must be noted that difficulties regarding securing compliance are not unique to the law of armed conflict but also an issue in international law.
 This problem by large is related to the lack of a central enforceable organ that looks after the implementation of those laws.

-Although lack of central enforceable organ is one of the central problems with the implementation of international law in general and IHL in particular, there are other inimitable reasons which are typically credited for the failure of IHL being observed.
+Although the lack of a central enforceable organ is one of the central problems with the implementation of international law in general and IHL in particular, there are other inimitable reasons that are typically credited for the failure of IHL being observed.
 These are the very nature of armed conflict, the inapplicability, and inefficiency of the international mechanism of implementation.
-These typical features will be explained in the following pages to come.
+These typical features will be explained in the following pages.

 As Cicero expressed while litigating in the courtroom, “silent erimleges inter arma” meaning laws are silent amidst the clash of arms.
 For most, if not all, governing the war through law is not possible, because from the beginning war is violent in nature.

 When we see the trend regarding armed conflict, nowadays, there is no war between two sovereign states.
 The most widespread form that has a bitter nature is non-international armed conflict.
 Members of rebel groups are treated or observed as one who committed treason or as a terrorist and the government aims at crushing the rebellion once and for all.